Access Information for Hessel Museum and CCS Bard Galleries

 Parking is available outside of the building in an ADA-compliant parking lot which has four accessible parking spaces at the end of the paved entrance way.

 CCS Bard and the Hessel Museum are accessible via a paved road; it does not have a separate sidewalk.
 Once you are at the front of the building, you can enter by moving down a paved 200 foot long, outdoor entrance way that is not covered.
-The front door is not equipped with an automatic opener, but Security and Visitor Service staff members are nearby and can assist.
+The front door is not equipped with an automatic opener, but Security and Public Engagement staff members are nearby and can assist.

 Accessible restrooms are available in the lobby.
 Both restrooms are all-gender and contain multiple, locking stalls; one restroom includes urinals.
 Due to COVID-19 precautions, both restrooms are currently single-use.
 Personal care attendants, parents, and other caregivers are welcome to accompany people into the restrooms.